Best Satellite Messengers of 2021

 First, let us look at set up of each device.
 The COSPAS/SARSAT devices — the ResQLink View and Ocean Signal PLB1 — have identical set-up procedures.
 You fill out an online form and await the arrival, via mail, of your free registration sticker.
 Through the online interface, you can make changes down the road if needed.

-Setting up the SPOT, BivyStick, Somewear, ZOLEO, SatPaq and Garmin inReach devices is similar.
+Setting up the SPOT, BivyStick Orange and Blue, Somewear, ZOLEO, SatPaq and Garmin inReach devices is similar.
 All require you to select a subscription plan.
 All have various features that you can choose to use.
 With both the SPOT and the inReach, you can and should tailor the address list that receives your "OK" messages and tracking notifications to each trip separately.
 The inReach, Bivy, ZOLEO, SatPaq, latest SPOT X, and Somewear devices each have an app and associated Bluetooth tethering.

 Using the two-way, customizable messaging attribute of either Garmin inReach, SPOT X, Bivystick, ZOLEO, SatPaq or Global Hotspot requires further effort but is well worth it.
 Sending customized messages directly from the inReach devices is slow, but it works.
 Sending customized messages from the app, on any of these devices, is far more user-friendly.
 In this context, using your smartphone's familiar keyboard leverages the best attributes of the inReach, Bivy, ZOLEO, SatPaq, and Somewear options.
 The SPOT X is usable with its app or entirely stand-alone.
 The device has a built-in, physical QWERTY keyboard.
 This makes it the easiest two-way texting device to use.
 The ZOLEO, SatPaq, Bivystick, and Somewear do not allow the user to do any non-emergency texting without a smartphone.
 Sending messages from either inReach device is tedious, but doable in a pinch.